Who pays tuition fees?

 - Students with a residence permit granted on the basis of family reunification (if the permanent residence is in Denmark)

 If you wish to apply for an exemption of tuition fees, you must document your residential status by submitting a copy of your residence permission or passport with your application.

-*Please note that the country, which issued your permanent residence permit, may revoke your permit if you leave the country to live somewhere else.
+*NOTE: the country, which issued your permanent residence permit, may revoke your permit if you leave the country to live somewhere else.
 It is your responsibility to research the consequences of your relocation to Denmark.
 If your permanent residence permit is revoked you will have to pay tuition fees like all other non-EU/EEA citizens.

 What does tuition cover?

 The tuition covers educational expenses, such as courses, academic supervising and issuing of diplomas and exams.

-Paying the fees
+Paying tuition fees

-It is possible to pay with a credit card or a bank transfer.
-If you pay with a credit card we will be notified of your payment immediately whereas if you pay with a bank transfer it can take up to 21 days before we can see your payment in our account.
+If you pay with a credit card we will be notified of your payment immediately.
+If you pay via bank transfer it takes up to 21 days before your payment is shown in our account.